Xom/TinyBot/README.md

 **2022-10-22**

-I'm writing this chronological account of TinyBot's development in exhausting, and maybe boring, detail, before I forget too many of those details, because having discovered a blind spot in the bot's policy, I'm taking some time to try a remedy, instead of stopping training soon as I'd originally intended, since the score improvement has slowed to a crawl in the interval of 70-71.
+I'm writing this chronological account of TinyBot's development in exhausting, and maybe boring, detail, before I forget too many of those details, because having discovered a blind spot in the bot's policy, I'm taking some time to try a remedy, instead of stopping training soon as I'd originally intended, since the score improvement had slowed to a crawl in the interval of 70-71.

 I still intend a separate, more reader-friendly writeup once the project has truly concluded.